-Ghost will be selected by many in Call of Duty: Vanguard as it can effectively shield you from Spy Planes, Field Mics, and Enemy Intel, and is too valuable to pass up.
+Ghost will possibly be the most selected Perk in all of Call of Duty: Vanguard as it can effectively shield you from Spy Planes, Field Mics, and Enemy Intel.

-And that’s the best BAR loadout you can run in Call of Duty: Vanguard!
+And that’s the best Vanguard Kar98k loadout you can run!
 Be sure to check out all of the other weapons, Perks, and Killstreaks in the Beta.

 Image Credit: Activision / Sledgehammer Games